-Like You, we desire to abandon ourselves to the Father to continue to live chaste, poor, and obedient and to be, with our life transparency of God's love and reflection of your maternal goodness on the example of Mother Mazzarello for the young people entrusted to us.
+Like You, woman of hope, we desire to abandon ourselves to the Father to continue to live chaste, poor, and obedient and to be, with our life transparency of God's love and reflection of your maternal goodness on the example of Mother Mazzarello for the young people entrusted to us.
 Amen.